iter8-tools/docs/docs/user-guide/abn/using-sdk.md

 # Using the SDK

 The basic steps to author a frontend application component using the Iter8 SDK are outlined below for *Node.js* and *Go*.
-Similar steps would be required for any gRPC supported language.
+Similar steps would be required for any gRPC-supported language.

 ## Use/import language specific libraries

-The gRPC protocol buffer definition is used to generate language specific implementation.
+The gRPC protocol buffer definition is used to generate a language-specific implementation.
 These files can be used directly or packaged and imported as a library.
 As examples, the [Node.js sample](https://github.com/iter8-tools/docs/tree/main/samples/abn-sample/frontend/node) uses manually generated files directly.
 On the other hand, the [Go sample](https://github.com/iter8-tools/docs/tree/main/samples/abn-sample/frontend/go) imports the library provided by the core Iter8 service implementation.
 In addition to the API specific methods, some general gRPC libraries are required.

 === "Node.js"
     The manually generated node files [`abn_pd.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_pb.js) and [`abn_grpc_pb.js`](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/frontend/node/abn_grpc_pb.js) used in the sample application can be copied and used without modification.